greg-js/arch-wiki-md-repo/wiki/_content/english/Nouveau.md

 [Install](/index.php/Install "Install") the [xf86-video-nouveau](https://www.archlinux.org/packages/?name=xf86-video-nouveau) package.
 It provides the DDX driver for 2D acceleration in [Xorg](/index.php/Xorg "Xorg"), and pulls in [mesa](https://www.archlinux.org/packages/?name=mesa) as a dependency which provides the DRI driver for 3D acceleration.

 For OpenGL support, also install [mesa-libgl](https://www.archlinux.org/packages/?name=mesa-libgl), and [lib32-mesa-libgl](https://www.archlinux.org/packages/?name=lib32-mesa-libgl) when using [multilib](/index.php/Multilib "Multilib").

+### Supported GPU Hardware

+Check the [nouveau FeatureMatrix](https://nouveau.freedesktop.org/wiki/FeatureMatrix/) to see if, or how well, your card is supported.
+Check [nouveau CodeNames](https://nouveau.freedesktop.org/wiki/CodeNames/) to find the code used for your card in the FeatureMatrix.

 ## Loading